Soil Composition, Classification and the Munsell System

 Forensic limitations.
 Munsell colour is a rapid, cheap, and reproducible first-tier comparison parameter, but it is not individually discriminating.
 The FBI Soil Examination Unit estimates that colour alone correctly eliminates a geographic mismatch in approximately 60-70 percent of cases, but it cannot establish a positive association by itself.
 Its role is screening: if two samples differ by more than one value or chroma step after normalising for moisture condition, a different source is strongly suggested.
 If they are colour-matched, more discriminating analyses (particle size, mineralogy, palynology) are required.
 The ENFSI ENG-FG1 guideline explicitly frames colour as tier-1 comparison and mineralogy and palynology as tiers 2 and 3.

 In India, the Forensic Science Laboratory (FSL) Mumbai and the Central Forensic Science Laboratory (CFSL) Hyderabad both use Munsell notation in soil examination reports, following the ASTM D1535 protocol.
-The UK's Forensic Science Service (FSS, now replaced by several private providers following its 2012 closure) used Munsell in soil casework throughout its operational life, and the residual academic protocols retained in UK forensic-science university programmes still teach the ASTM standard.
+The UK's Forensic Science Service (FSS, closed in 2012 and replaced by several private providers) used Munsell in soil casework throughout its operational life, and the ASTM standard remains current in UK forensic-science training.
 The RCMP National Forensic Laboratory Services in Ottawa likewise uses ASTM D1535-compliant Munsell notation.

 Organic matter content is the soil property most sensitive to land use and vegetation history.
 A soil under mature deciduous forest will have an A horizon with 5-8 percent organic carbon.
 A soil under intensive arable cultivation will have been depleted to 1-2 percent.
 A peat soil is virtually 100 percent organic.
 These differences are forensically significant because they reflect land cover, which constrains geographic origin.